 And as mentioned in option one – I would recommend visiting Cabo de Sao Vicente if you’re planning to spend your day in Sagres.
-You have to experience end of the world (ehm..
+You have to experience the end of the world (ehm..
 Europe).

 So that’s my perfect 2 days in Lagos.
 Full of activities and rest.
 That’s how holiday should be isn’t it?

 Hope you will find something interesting in this article and it will be helpful when planning your trip to Algarve!
-If you have any questions – comment below, I will try to answer and give advice.
+If you have any questions – comment below, and I will try to answer and give advice.

 Wandering what you can do after Koh Phi Phi?
 Have a look at How To Spend 3 Days in Albufeira, Exploring Faro, Koh Samui Travel Guide, Complete Guide to Pattaya, Top Things to do in Bangkok and Two Week India Itinerary!